Pediatric Palliative Care: Billing and Business Planning

 Annotated budget worksheet that can be customized based on your pediatric program's patient, service, and staffing assumptions.

-Customizable workbook for community-based programs to create an operating budget and key financial stats.
-Each sheet can also be used individually.
+Customizable workbook for community-based programs to create cost projections and key financial stats.

 This Virtual Office Hour covers business planning for new or growing palliative care programs across settings.